marshallward/optiflop/doc/microbench.rst

 ``z[i] = a * x[i] + b * y[i] + c * z[i]`` 5/12     5/4         44.0     39.34
 ========================================= =======  ========    =====    =====

-NOTE: FIXED A BUG!
-Need to rewrite the paragraph below

 These results are largely consistent with the two-vector tests.
 The observed performance is very close to the peak performance as predicted by the roofline model.
 The first four examples are all within 96% of peak performance, and the